After Wisdom Tooth Removal

 A certain amount of bleeding is to be expected following surgery.
 Slight bleeding, oozing, or redness in the saliva is not uncommon.
 A gauze pack has been placed over the extraction site(s).
 Hold this in place with gentle biting pressure.
 The gauze should be changed every 20-30 minutes for the next several hours until the majority of bleeding has stopped.
 The extraction site(s) may ooze for the next 24 hours which is normal.
 If you have heavy bleeding, rinse your mouth gently with cold water and continue with the gauze packs.
 You will need to remove the gauze when you eat and or drink.

 Take the pain medications once you get home.
-You should eat a little something 20 minutes prior to taking the pain pills and take the medication with some water or any carbonated beverage.
+You should eat a little something 20 minutes prior to taking the pain pills and take the medication in accordance with the prescription.
 You may also take 400-600mg of Advil or Ibuprofen two hours after the pain medication.
 Avoid driving or operating heavy machinery while taking narcotic pain medication.

 Keep the mouth clean